redsand/rev/README.md

 For detailed coverage information, see [COVERAGE.md](COVERAGE.md).

-For future testing and quality improvements, see [RECOMMENDATIONS.md](RECOMMENDATIONS.md).
+For future testing, quality, documentation, and security improvements, see [RECOMMENDATIONS.md](RECOMMENDATIONS.md).

 ## Best Practices